sen-francis/another-file-manager/README.md

 # another-file-manager
-An Electron app with C++ backend used to delete multiple files easily.
+An Electron application with C++ backend used to mass-delete files in a directory based on search criteria.
 Inspired by my messy downloads folder filled with old unused files from years ago.

 ## Development
 ### Running Application